Operational

 Operational Capabilities and Internal Controls Review

-+ Established a strong, institutional-quality internal control environment led by experienced and capable non-investment professionals
+The ODD team assesses whether a potential manager has established a strong, institutional-quality internal control environment led by experienced and capable non-investment professionals, designed an appropriate compliance program, and engaged suitable service providers.

 Legal Review and Structuring Review